 These informations were mainly gathered through my own experience, from watches I actually had in hands.
 They reflect what I observed and are not the holy truth.
-Page updated October, 7th 2022 : New examples.
+Page updated October, 14th 2024.

 Text & Pictures : D. Broglin – Watch & Vintage